raspy135/Qun-synthesizer/README.md

 	`EG1, EG2, EG3, EG4, AUX, OSC2, OSC2EG, FRQ1, FRQ2`

 ### PRM:VCF
 The synth has one filter.
 LPF / BPF/ HPF / Notch can be selected.
-Also it has 4/2 poles switch, and linear and non-linear switch.
+It also has a 4/2 poles switch, and linear and non-linear switch.
 Linear gives organic resonance, Non-linear gives more character.

 ![diagram_vcf](manual_images/diagram_vcf.jpg)